The latest on Mets' trade talks for J.T. Realmu...

 - News Article

 The latest on Mets' trade talks for J.T.
-Realmuto: Mets consider Marlins' asking price 'exorbitant'
+Realmuto: Brandon Nimmo or Michael Conforto as centerpiece?

 The Mets have been aggressive in their efforts to trade for Marlins catcher J.T.
 Realmuto, who the Marlins could deal before the Winter Meetings end on Thursday.
 Here's the latest...